-“We have guests at a time when it would be very quiet.
-We sell out over the weekend.
-The festival gives a great boost, it publicises the town and there’s a really good buzz the whole weekend and in the run up to it.
+“We sell out over the weekend.
+The festival gives a great boost.
+It publicises the town and there’s a really good buzz the whole weekend and in the run up to it.
 I think it’s great.”

 Watching a film with twelve other people in the most famous café in Cromarty

-It’s not a critique that only twelve people came – that’s all the coffee shop could fit.
+It’s not a critique that only twelve people came – that’s all the venue could fit.

 Slaughterhouse is one of the most important places to visit in Cromarty due to the quality of its coffee – the owner, Tony Van Dyke, has completed certified courses on coffee making.

-Tony, originally from New South Wales, moved to Cromarty and converted an old fishing shed into a coffee shop which every year hosts a couple of films for the festival. and for the Saturday night showing I was lucky enough to squeeze inside and watch Aussie mockumentary Kenny.
+Tony, originally from New South Wales, moved to Cromarty and converted an old fishing shed into a coffee shop which, every year, hosts a couple of films for the festival, and for the Saturday night showing I was lucky enough to squeeze inside to watch Aussie mockumentary Kenny.

 Slaughterhouse is one of two ‘intimate’ venues set-up during the festival with Yorkshireman and marine biologist Ben Leyshon giving up his own living room to guests for a film each year.

 Won’t you be thy neighbour

-The finale of the festival was a BYOB curry meal of two hundred people set in Victoria Hall.
-Between passing round naan and quaffing beer a short film was shown produced by the sound workshop run for kids on the top floor of the hub.
+The end to the weekend was a BYOB curry meal of two hundred people set in Victoria Hall.
+Between passing round naan and quaffing beer a short film was shown produced by the sound workshop run for kids on the top floor of the hub during the festival.

 After the final feature I ended up back at the hub drinking whisky with the people of Cromarty and reminiscing about a cherished art form that still has the power to bring people together.
 In this hyper-dystopic superhero ‘universe’ us movie-goers are made to live there still exists pockets of the world where the genuine magic of film lives on.